Peloneustes: History of research

 In 1913, naturalist Hermann Linder described multiple specimens of Peloneustes philarchus housed in the Institut für Geowissenschaften, University of Tübingen and State Museum of Natural History Stuttgart, Germany.
 These specimens had also come from the Leeds Collection.
 Among the specimens he described from the former institution was a nearly complete mounted skeleton, lacking two cervical vertebrae, some caudal vertebrae from the end of the tail, and some distal phalanges.
 Only the rear part of the cranium was in good condition, but the mandible was mostly undamaged.
 Another of the specimens Linder described was a well-preserved skull (GPIT RE/3409), also from the University of Tübingen, preserving a sclerotic ring (the set of small bones that support the eye), only the fourth time these bones had been reported in a plesiosaur.

 Andrews later described the marine reptile specimens of the Leeds Collection that were in the British Museum of Natural History, publishing two volumes, one in 1910 and the other in 1913.
 The anatomy of the Peloneustes specimens was described in the second volume, based primarily on the well-preserved skulls NHMUK R2679 and NHMUK R3808 and NHMUK R3318, an almost complete skeleton.
 NHMUK R3318 was so well preserved that it could be rearticulated and mounted, although the missing parts of the pelvis and limbs had to be filled in.
 The mounted skeleton was put on display in the museum's Gallery of Fossil Reptiles.
 Andrews had described this mount in 1910, remarking that it was the first skeletal mount of a pliosaurid, thus providing important information about the overall anatomy of the group.

 In 1960, palaeontologist Lambert Beverly Tarlo published a review of pliosaurid species that had been reported from the Upper Jurassic.
-Many pliosaurids species had been named based on isolated fragments, creating confusion.
+Many pliosaurids species had been named based on often isolated fragments, creating confusion.
 Tarlo also found that inaccurate descriptions of the material and palaeontologists ignoring each other's work only made this confusion worse.
 Of the 36 species he reviewed, he found only nine of them to be valid, including Peloneustes philarchus.
 In 2011, palaeontologists Hilary Ketchum and Roger Benson described the anatomy of the skull of Peloneustes.
 Since the previous anatomical studies of Andrews and Linder, more specimens had been found, including NHMUK R4058, a skull preserved in three dimensions, providing a better idea of the skull's shape.